barryclark/jekyll-now/_posts/2022-3-31-from-python-to-julia-basic-data-manipulation-and-eda.markdown

 A detailed guideline on installing Julia is provided in [this blog][julia-installation].

-## Dataset
+# Dataset

 I’m going to use a [credit card fraud detection dataset][dataset] obtained from Kaggle.
 The dataset contains 492 frauds out of 284,807 transactions.
 There are in total of 30 features including transaction time, amount, and 28 principal components obtained with PCA.
 The “Class” of the transaction is the target variable to be predicted, which indicates whether a transaction is a fraud.

 Similar to Python, the Julia community developed various packages to support the needs of the Julia users.
-The packages can be installed using Julia’s package manager `Pkg`, which is equivalent to Python’s pip .
+The packages can be installed using Julia’s package manager <code class="inline">Pkg</code>, which is equivalent to Python’s pip .

 The fraud detection data I use is in the typical .csv format.
-To load the csv data as a dataframe in Julia, both `CSV` and `DataFrame` packages need to be imported.
-The `DataFrame` package can be treated as the Pandas equivalent in Julia.
+To load the csv data as a dataframe in Julia, both <code class="inline">CSV</code> and <code class="inline">DataFrame</code> packages need to be imported.
+The <code class="inline">DataFrame</code> package can be treated as the Pandas equivalent in Julia.

 {% highlight julia %}
 using CSV